amanrai31/JavaScript/README.md

 1. Using innerHTML.
 [Common way- document.getElementById(id)]
 2. Using document.write().[delete all existing HTML, used for testing]
 3. Writing into an alert box, using window.alert().
+OR just alert().
 4. Writing into the browser console, using console.log().
 [Used for debugging]
 5. Js print [window.print()]